simplesamlphp/simplesamlphp-module-webauthn/README.md

 % composer require simplesamlphp/simplesamlphp-module-webauthn
 ```

+If you are using PHP 7, you also need to install either the GMP extension (recommended) or the BCMath extension.

 How to setup the webauthn module as an authprocfilter
 -----------------------------------------------------
 You need to enable the module's authprocfilter at a priority level